avanhatt/wasmtime/cranelift/docs/isle-verification-notes.md

       (get_reg (put_get (add (put_reg x) (put_reg y))))))
 ```

-In a classic SMT-verification style, we would do this by asserting the negation of the property we want and checking for SAT with a model that would be a counterexample:
+In a classic SMT-verification style, we would do this by asserting the negation of the property we want and checking for SAT.
+An UNSAT model implies no counterexample is found and the semantic equivalence holds.
 ```lisp
 (declare-const x y (_ BitVec 64))
 (declare-fun get_reg ...)